Prenuptial Agreement Article

 Photo courtesy of DMahendra

 Many couples today are finding prenuptial agreements to be useful before marriage.
-Prenuptial Agreements do not, in fact, discourage divorce.
+Prenuptial Agreements do not, in fact, encourage divorce.
 In reality, such agreements lift some of the burdens off of the couple and leave the parties free to enjoy their marriage.

 Under the law, marriage is considered to be a contract between the marrying couple.
 The law also considers certain property rights for each individual in the marriage.